AdityaSoni19031997/Coursera-Andrew-NG-Class/README.md

 My ex2 is equivalent to Week 3 assignments.
 My ex3 is equivalent to Week 4 assignments.
 My ex4 is equivalent to Week 5 assignments.

+#Solutions In Python Is a work in Progress...